 • All clearances must be obtained for exhibition.

-• Entries may be submitted on DVD (preferably NTSC format) with a label indicating the title and running time.
-They may also be submitted online.
-If submitted online, please send to email@example.com.
+• In lieu of an online screener, entries may also be submitted on DVD (preferably NTSC format) with a label indicating the title and running time.

 • Only the Producer, Director, Screenwriter or someone closely connected to the film may complete the application.
 Schools may submit films on behalf of student filmmakers in the Student Category.